arthur-stat/onebot-springboot/README.md

 # Implemented Features

-- Identify and route user commands (as a WebSocket server)
+- Concurrently identify and route user commands (as a WebSocket server)
 - Authorization check
 - Forward (as a WebSocket client, achieve by multi-strategy message queue)
 - Containerized PostgreSQL and Redis support